 The Association invests all funds in investments as approved by the Board.
-Currently these investments are either cash deposits with banks, redeemable preference shares secured by property and property loan secured by 1st registered mortgage over the property.
+Currently these investments are either cash deposits with banks, redeemable preference shares secured by property and property foan secured by 1st registered mortgage over the property.

-The Association invests all the funds received from members and an allocation of the interest revenue after costs of keeping the members records and all financial, accounting and administrative records is made to the members' accounts.
+The Association invests all the funds received from members and an allocation of the interest revenue after costs of keeping the members records and all financial, accounting and administrative records is made to the Funeral Fund balance held.